Understanding the B1 Organisational Competence Proof for Your AFS Licence Application (Updated June 2025)

 The Role of Responsible Managers in B1 Proof

-The B1 proof specifically focuses on the competence of your responsible managers because ASIC assesses your organisation’s competence through these individuals.
+The former B1 proof specifically focused on the competence of your responsible managers because ASIC assesses your organisation’s competence through these individuals.
+This principle has not changed.
 Responsible managers are pivotal as they are accountable for the day-to-day significant decisions within your financial services business.
-Therefore, in your B1 proof, you must detail the relevant experience and qualifications of each responsible manager, including:

 Key Components of the B1 Organisational Competence Proof